MicrosoftDocs/m365copilot-docs/docs/index.md

 ## Copilot extensibility options

 You can build Copilot agents by using either a declarative or custom engine approach.
-This gives you, as a developer, the flexibility to choose how you want to build your agents, while providing the same experience to end users.
+This gives you, as a developer, the flexibility to choose how you want to build your agents, while providing the same experience to users.

 **Declarative agents** are a collection of *custom knowledge* (via instructions and grounding data), and *custom skills* (including actions, triggers, and workflows) hosted on the Microsoft 365 Copilot orchestrator and foundation models to power a conversational experience.
 These agents can be integrated within Microsoft 365 and can use Copilot connectors and plugins to light up advanced functionality.​